DarkRawel/cpp-mini-projects/README.md

 # 🧠 C++ Mini Projects

-This repository contains simple C++ console-based tools for practice and fun.
+This repository contains simple C++ console-based tools for practice and learning.
 Each project is in its own folder with source code and instructions.

 ---

 ## 📂 Projects

-### 🧮 Calculator
+### 🧮 Console Calculator
 A basic calculator that can:
 - Add
 - Subtract